xonixx/xonixx.github.io/intellij-awk_grammar_optimization.md

 { print 1; print 2; }
 ```

-Crazy, but this tiny detail needs this substantial duplication in the parser grammar.
+Crazy, but this tiny detail needs this substantial duplication in the parser's grammar.

-Probably, the parsing performance also hurts.
+Also, the performance of such parsing is questionable.
 Because it needs to try parsing `terminated_statement_list` first till the end (that is, till the closing `'}'`), and if the `terminator` is not there - backtrack and retry via the `unterminated_statement_list` parsing.

-But what does this mean for our problem?
+But what does this have to do with our problem?
 Remember, we want to add `pin` attribute to `if` statement parsing to facilitate AST creation for unfinished `if`.

 Now, here is the problem.
 If we naively try to add `pin` to both `terminated_statement_if` and `unterminated_statement_if` we get broken parsing!